Swiss to vote on scrapping social 'glue' of military draft

 The military says conscription is the glue that binds together citizens who have no single national language or culture.
 Around two-thirds of the population is German-speaking, roughly 23 percent French-speaking and 8 percent Italian.

 So far the public seems to agree.
-Sixty-three percent of those surveyed in a poll published on September 11 said they were against abolishing military service, with just 31 percent in favor.
+Sixty-three percent of those surveyed in a poll published on September 11 said they were against abolishing military service, with just 31 percent in favour.

 Referenda are central to Switzerland's direct democracy and are held several times a year at the national, regional and local level.
 To pass, an issue must win support from a majority of voters and a majority of cantons.
 A ‘yes' vote would force the government to make the initiative into law.